bharath1097/pureconfig/README.md

         filename = db.log
 ```

-(Indeed, this means you can serialize object graphs *with cycles* to a highly
+Indeed, this means you can serialize object graphs *with cycles* to a highly
-readable format.)
+readable format.

 # Format definitions
-Optionally, a Pure parser may support format definitions, a separate file
+Optionally, a Pure parser may support format definitions.
+This is a separate file
 defining the structure of a config file.

 You pass this to the parser along with the config file.
 If the config file doesn't adhere
-to the format, parsing will fail.
+to the format definitions, parsing will fail.

-Property definitions with default values are optional, all others are required.
+Property definitions with default values are optional; all others are required.

-Any attempts to add properties not defined in the *def* file will cause
+Any attempt to add properties not defined in the *def* file will cause
 parsing to fail (catching spelling mistakes).
 However, a group can contain
 undefined properties if the group is marked *allow-undefined* (currently
 the only annotation)